The page has been translated by Gen AI.

 NAT Logging

-1. To save NAT logs, you can create a bucket in Object Storage or use an existing bucket.
-To create a bucket, refer to Creating Object Storage.
+1. To store NAT logs, you can create a bucket in Object Storage or use an existing bucket.
+To create a bucket, refer to Object Storage 생성하기.

-2. To set this bucket as the log repository for NAT Logging, refer to Using NAT Logging log repository.
+2. To set the bucket for NAT Logging’s log repository, refer to NAT Logging 로그 저장소 사용하기.

-3. To set the log storage to use in the NAT detailed inquiry, please refer to NAT log storage usage.
+3. To set the log storage option to Enabled in the NAT detailed view, refer to Using NAT Log Storage.

-To set the NAT log storage to use, you must first set the log storage setting in NAT Logging.
+To set NAT log storage to enabled, you must first configure the log repository in NAT Logging.

 Reference

-NAT Logging To set up a log storage, an Object Storage bucket for log storage is required, please create a bucket in the Object Storage service first.
-For more detailed information, please refer to Object Storage creation.
+To set up the NAT Logging log repository, you need an Object Storage bucket for log storage.
+Please create a bucket in the Object Storage service first.
+For detailed information, refer to Create Object Storage.

-1. All services > Management > Network Logging > NAT Logging menu, click.
-It moves to the NAT Logging list page.
+1. Click the All Services > Management > Network Logging > NAT Logging menu.
+You will be taken to the NAT Logging List page.

-2. NAT Logging List page, click the Log Storage Settings button at the top, it moves to the Log Storage Settings popup window.
+2. NAT Logging List page, click the top Log Storage Settings button.
+You will be taken to the Log Storage Settings popup.

-3. Log Storage Settings popup window, select the Log Storage Bucket.
-When you select a bucket, the Log Storage Path will be displayed.
+3. Log storage settings In the popup window, select the log storage bucket.
+When you select a bucket, the log storage path is displayed.

-4. Log Storage Settings popup window, check the Log Storage Bucket and Log Storage Path, then click the Confirm button.
+4. Log storage settings In the popup window, after checking Log storage bucket and Log storage path, click the Confirm button.

-5. Notification Confirm the message in the popup window, then click the Confirm button.
+5. Notification After reviewing the message in the popup window, click the Confirm button.

-NAT Logging After setting the log storage, you must set the log storage to use in the NAT detailed inquiry for the log storage to start.
-For more detailed information, please refer to Using NAT Log Storage.
+After configuring the NAT Logging log repository, you must set the log storage option to Enabled in the NAT detail view for logging to begin.
+For more details, refer to Using NAT Log Storage.

 NAT Logging list

-NAT Logging log storage bucket is set, then the NAT Logging list is retrieved.
+If you configure the NAT Logging log storage bucket, the NAT Logging list will be displayed.

-• All services > Management > Network Logging > NAT Logging menu is clicked.
-It moves to the NAT Logging list page.
+• Click the All Services > Management > Network Logging > NAT Logging menu.
+You will be taken to the NAT Logging List page.

 Save targetRequiredNAT resource name